kalekdev/uni/semester-1/lineare-algebra/notes.typ

 - Non-finite dimensional: $cal(P), C^k, L^2$

 Sometimes non-finite spaces can be approximated using finite dimensional spaces (Taylor series)

+== Basis
+Erzeugenden system can have more vectors than needed, basis only the essential There can be several bases in a space
+Base - minimal generating system

+=== Fundamental Satz von Lineare Algebra

 == Upcoming
 _Determinant_ - The factor by which a linear transformation (usually represented as a matrix) changes any area / volume in space.
 Can only be computed for square matrices.